|Kurdish anger over the incursion is growing [AFP]|

 “I also will repeat the point that I made to [Turkish] President Abdullah Gul when he visited Washington, which is that military activity alone will not solve this terrorist problem for Turkey.”

 The Iraqi government has condemned Turkey’s incursion into the Kurdish north of the country.

-A statement from the government on Tuesday said that the move was a violation of Iraq's sovereignty and demanded an immediate cessation of fighting.
+A statement from Baghdad on Tuesday said that the move was a violation of Iraq’s sovereignty and demanded an immediate cessation of fighting.

-Ali al-Dabbagh, an Iraqi government spokesman, delivered the statement which said: "The cabinet in a meeting today expressed its rejection and condemnation of the Turkish military incursion which is considered a violation of Iraq's sovereignty.
+Ali al-Dabbagh, an Iraqi government spokesman, said: “The cabinet … expressed its rejection and condemnation of the Turkish military incursion which is considered a violation of Iraq‘s sovereignty.

 “The cabinet stresses that unilateral military action is not acceptable and threatens good relations between the two neighbours.”

-Turkey has continued its offensive against Kurdish fighters in northern Iraq for a sixth day with conflicting reports of rising casualties from both sides.
+Turkey’s offensive against Kurdish fighters in northern Iraq has continued for seven days with conflicting reports of rising casualties from both sides.

 Members of the Kurdish security force in the autonomous north of Iraq told the AFP news agency that sustained fighting had continued since Sunday as troops, backed by artillery and air cover, fought to seize a PKK camp in the Zap area.

 The camp, situated in a deep valley 6km from the Turkish border, is allegedly one of the main passages used by PKK fighters to infiltrate Turkish territory and launch attacks.